nemocrys/vertical-gradient-freeze/README.md

 The main features of the model are

-- Heat transfer trough conduction and radiation
+- Heat transfer through conduction and radiation
 - Heater power scaling: the position of the outermost point of the solidification front is fixed, the power of the heaters is scaled so that the melting point temperature is obtained there
 - Phase change: the interface between crystal and melt is shifted into the isothermal of the melting point

 Melt flow is not considered in the present setup.

-The simulation may be setup in different ways:
+The simulation may be set up in different ways:

 - In native Elmer code, the so-called sif-file
-- Using pyelmer, a python interface that helps to write the sif file
+- Using pyelmer, a Python interface that helps to write the sif file
-- Using opencgs, a python interface intended for crystal growth simulation that bases on pyelmer and provides several additional features
+- Using opencgs, a Python interface intended for crystal growth simulation that bases on pyelmer and provides several additional features

 ### sif-file